DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - One of the houses has a unfortunate scene
  - Not every dead body in Nipton has the same face anymore, and they are now named Nipton Residents
  - Not every Legionary looks the same
- - The Nipton Pit Stop Ambush now has the previous victims nearby; the boss also has a .44 magnum
+ - The Nipton Pit Stop Ambush has the previous victims nearby; the boss also has a .44 magnum

  NOVAC
  - Added a Mechanic who can repair your stuff near the garage